dhadka/ezcache/README.md

 ### script

 Creates a cache based off an installation script.
-The cache is updated whenever the script changes.
+On a cache miss, the script is invoked to install the dependencies.
+On a cache hit, the script is skipped.
+Changes to the script trigger a cache update.

 ```
 - uses: dhadka/ezcache@master